nixos-asia/website/en/haskell-rust-ffi.md

 {#rust-lib}
 ## Create a Rust Library

 The template we've initialized is a binary project, but we need a library project.
 The library should export a function callable from Haskell.
 For simplicity, let's export a function named `hello` that returns a `C-style string`.

-Create a new file named `src/lib.rs` with the following contents:
+To do so, create a new file named `src/lib.rs` with the following contents:

 [[haskell-rust-ffi/lib.rs]]
 ![[haskell-rust-ffi/lib.rs]]

+> [!info] Calling Rust code from C
-You can learn more about **Calling Rust code from C** [here](https://doc.rust-lang.org/nomicon/ffi.html#calling-rust-code-from-c).
+> You can learn more about it [here](https://doc.rust-lang.org/nomicon/ffi.html#calling-rust-code-from-c).

 Now, the library builds, but we need the dynamic library files required for FFI.
 To achieve this, let's add a `crate-type` to the `Cargo.toml`: